SOME HYDROPLANE PRINCIPLES

 the 1hp Ajax was way no match for the South East coastline and the sea

-was way, way, way rougher than the River Murray was on a shocking
+on the South East coast was way, way, way rougher than the River Murray was on an

 windy day.
-I use to get a lot of enjoyment after we been out fishing
+I use to get a lot of enjoyment with this 9½HP, as after we been out fishing

-take out all fishing gear, tie down oars and fuel tank inside the boat
+we'd remove all the fishing gear, tie down oars and fuel tank inside the boat

 and then head-out into surf riding the waves etc, very refreshing